aviyalitman/aviyalitman.github.io/_pages/about.md

 My work is guided by a simple goal: modeling biology to advance human health.
 I focus on:

-- Making sense of messy, high-dimensional biological and clinical data
+- Making sense of messy, high-dimensional genetic and clinical data
 - Helping AI become fluent in DNA
 - Building scalable, standardized AI pipelines to make biomedical research faster, cleaner, and reproducible by default